mongodb/terraform-provider-mongodbatlas/website/docs/r/encryption_at_rest.html.markdown

 # Resource: mongodbatlas_encryption_at_rest

-`mongodbatlas_encryption_at_rest` Allows management of encryption at rest for an Atlas project with one of the following providers:
+`mongodbatlas_encryption_at_rest` allows management of encryption at rest for an Atlas project with one of the following providers:

 [Amazon Web Services Key Management Service](https://docs.atlas.mongodb.com/security-aws-kms/#security-aws-kms) [Azure Key Vault](https://docs.atlas.mongodb.com/security-azure-kms/#security-azure-kms)